 On 07/06/2018 LONG BEACH HOMEMAKERS, INC filed a Contract - Other Contract lawsuit against SACHIKO TERAJIMA.
-This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is JON R. TAKASUGI.
-The case status is Pending - Other Pending.
+The case status is Other.

 JON R. TAKASUGI